konstin/capybara/readme.md

 [![Supported rust version](https://img.shields.io/badge/rustc-nightly--2018--04--06-red.svg?style=flat-square)](https://github.com/rust-lang/rust/issues/49768)

 A framework for generating bindings from Rust to arbitrary languages.
-Currently supports python (via pyo3), ruby (via helix) and wasm/js (via wasm_bindgen) are supported.
+Currently supports python (via [pyo3](https://github.com/PyO3/pyo3)), ruby
+(via [helix](https://github.com/tildeio/helix)) and wasm/js (via [wasm-bindgen](https://github.com/rustwasm/wasm-bindgen)) are supported.

 **Note: This is in alpha stage.
-It can't do much more than static methods yet.**
+You can't do much more than structs and methods with the basic types yet.**

 ## Usage